DrMichaelWang/SQL-Codecademy-Course/README.md

 # SQL-Codecademy-Course
-MySOL code used in the Codecademy SQL course https://www.codecademy.com/learn/learn-sql
+MySOL scripts used in the Codecademy SQL course https://www.codecademy.com/learn/learn-sql